fafalone/WinDevLib/README.md

 ### Updates

+**Update (v8.7.500, 28 Feb 2025):**\
+-Added 100% coverage of msdelta.h\
+-Added CompressedFolder coclass that creates an instance of the Zip Folder extension; replaces CoCreateInstance of {E88DCCE0-B7B3-11d1-A9F0-00AA0060FA31}.\
+-Added STDIO_BUFFER and related flags per https://github.com/fafalone/WinDevLib/issues/37\
+-Updated IStorage to make reserved and some other arguments optional for oleexp/olelib compatibility\
+-Made last argument optional in a number of IEnum*::Next methods where already using [PreserveSig]\
+-Misc API additions\
+-NTDLL APIs now use `[UseGetLastError(False)]` since it's always n/a there; going forward I'll be adding this attribute as appropriate, but it will be a very long term project as documentation will need to be checked; can't just apply it to anything not returning BOOL.\
+-(Bug fix) SysAllocString now uses DeclareWide

 **Update (v8.7.498, 21 Feb 2025):**\
 -For Property Get/Lets in TOM (RichEdit) interfaces, the actual typelib uses the more nature Property Get/Let Prop vs the SDK which uses GetProp/SetProp; the latter is more natural for BASIC so the names are being changed to that for usability and oleexp compatibility.\